 In the short time that the Fraud Console has been available, MobilityWare has benefited immensely by reviewing flagged data during a campaign—before they pay for it.
 A trial period proved its value to them in just one month’s time.

 “We’ve had a constant high click volume for quite some time.
 During the trial period, we saw that volume reduced by two-thirds,” said Shimizu.

 That reduction came from applying the Global Fraud Blocklist to their campaigns.
 Any device ID, site ID or IP address on it is automatically excluded from campaign traffic.
 All data is recorded so rightful attribution can be credited.
 MobilityWare was receiving over 1 billion clicks per month which the Blocklist reduced by 60%, with no effect on their install volume.

 “Trimming that excess click fat has really made a difference in our transactional costs, especially since the majority of our installs were actually organic,” Shimizu said.
 “With these tools, we are cleaning up our traffic and giving attribution where it’s due.”

 Rightful attribution saves money

 On further analysis, Shimizu and his team saw the true attribution of installs which had previously been attributed to fraudulent click traffic.
-By applying the Blacklist, they discovered that 5% of their total install volume had been attributed to fraudulent clicks.
+By applying the Blocklist, they discovered that 5% of their total install volume had been attributed to fraudulent clicks.
 Additionally, 80% of those installs were not actually driven by paid media and were considered “organic.”
 This represented a massive cost savings on their campaigns.

-“The Fraud Console and Blacklist minimizes the need for make-goods, and they show us the sources and the method of the fraud, so we can see the networks that truly led to an install or if the installs were sniping organic installs,” Shimizu said.
+“The Fraud Console and Blocklist minimizes the need for make-goods, and they show us the sources and the method of the fraud, so we can see the networks that truly led to an install or if the installs were sniping organic installs,” Shimizu said.
 “These fraud abatement tools have been a huge source of savings so far.
 On top of that, they’re automated, so we have access to the data 24/7.”